ezimuel/php-summercamp-apigility/README.md

 php -S 0.0.0.0:8888 -t public public/index.php
 ```

-Open your browser at http://localhost:8888 and start to use Apigility.
+Open your browser at [http://localhost:8888](http://localhost:8888) and start to
+use Apigility!

 The first exercise of the workshop is reported [here](http://www.zimuel.it/slides/phpsummer2015/#/26).